DockFrankenstein/SL-Translation-Magizmo/docs/docs/manual/exporting/scpsl.md

 ### Blank Entry
 `default: -`

 Text that will be used for unused entries.
-Not everything in the SCPSL's files is used by the game and SLTM removes the unnecessary entries.
+Not everything in SCPSL's files is loaded by the game and SLTM removes the unnecessary entries.
 Most of the time there is no reason to change this field.

 ## Importing